resxpect/resxpect-protocol/README.md

 Depending on the agreement, evidence may include written submissions, images, files, source outputs or other relevant proof.

-Evidence can support normal review, reputation validation and dispute resolution.
+Evidence can support normal review, Reputation Validation and Dispute Resolution.

 ## Reputation